Lightweight WordPress Analytics: I Measured Them All

 - A 2.8 KB script tag is the whole thing

-If you have ever searched for "lightweight WordPress analytics," you have seen the same five vendors claim the title.
+Search for "lightweight WordPress analytics" and you meet the same vendors all claiming the crown.
 Koko says 500 bytes.
 Fathom says 2 KB.
 Independent Analytics says 2 KB inlined.
-We at Clickport could say 2.8 KB.
-They are all measuring the same thing: the JavaScript that hits your visitor's browser.
+Clickport could say 2.8 KB.
+Every one of those numbers measures one thing: the JavaScript that hits your visitor's browser.
 Nobody measures the plugin code your server loads on every request.
-Nobody measures the database writes happening on every pageview.
-Nobody measures the admin dashboard queries that fire when you open your stats.
+Nobody measures the database writes on every pageview.
+Nobody measures the dashboard queries that fire when you open your stats.

-A disclosure before we start: I run Clickport, so I am not pretending to be a neutral reviewer.
-But the numbers below are public, downloadable, and reproducible, and where another tool beats Clickport on a specific metric, I will say so.
+One disclosure first.
+I run Clickport, so I am not a neutral reviewer.
+But the numbers below are public, downloadable, and reproducible, and where another tool beats Clickport, I say so.
 Plausible has a smaller tracker than ours.
-Koko has a much smaller plugin than a hypothetical Clickport plugin would be.
+Koko has a much smaller plugin than ours would ever be.
 Fathom compresses better.
-The honest comparison is the one worth writing.
+The honest comparison is the only one worth writing.

 - Plausible has the smallest tracker at 1.3 KB gzipped.
 Clickport's is 2.8 KB.
 Fathom is 2.0 KB.
 Google Analytics 4 is 139 KB, roughly 100 times heavier than any of the privacy-first scripts.